archydragon/urusai/README.md

   * ``w`` — the name of room you are in
   * ``plugins list`` — get list of loaded plugins and their state
   * ``plugins toggle <PLUGIN>`` — toggle plugin enabled or disabled
+  * ``http state`` — get the state of is message sending to this MUC via HTTP API allowed
+  * ``http toggle`` — enable or disable possibility of sending messages to this MUC via HTTP API
   * ``leave`` — force the bot to go out

 **Warning:** the plugins are unloaded automatically after plugin module file deletion and reloading plugins by the bot owner or full bot restart, but if you delete a file, reload plugins, put the file back and then reload plugins again, it will become active for all the MUCs it has been active for before deletion.